isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 - Pain and Convulsions
 - Decreases blood pressure
 - Blurred vision
-- Swelling and�Numbness
+- Swelling andNumbness
-- Diarrhea and�Shock
+- Diarrhea andShock
 - Difficulty in breathing
 In case of lizard bites, seek medical attention as soon as possible.
 Delayed medical attention can lead to complications or even death.
 ## How to Treat Lizard Bites
 When youre bitten by a lizard you might not immediately know whether its poisonous or not.
 So the first thing to do is to call poison expert to help in identification.

-If they cannot respond your call of distress with prompt, take a photo of the lizard and report to the nearest hospital.�If possible take the lizard with you.
+If they cannot respond your call of distress with prompt, take a photo of the lizard and report to the nearest hospital.If possible take the lizard with you.
 But you risk getting more bites which can worsen the condition.

 Waiting for symptoms to show might only make the condition worse.
 Treatments for poisonous and non-poisonous lizard bites include:
 **1. Treating Non-Poisonous Lizard Bites**